SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-6-1-nested-loops/overview.md

     *
 ```

-Let's explain in greater detail how to use **nested loops** to implement more complex login in our C\# programs.
+Let's explain in greater detail how to use **nested loops** to implement more complex logic in our C\# programs.